- Dismissal staff and termination of employment in The Netherlands: call a Dutch lawyer in Amsterdam

 - Dutch employment law

-- Reasonable grounds to dismiss an employee
+- Reasonable grounds to dismiss staff

 - Termination of employment: WWZ

 - Grounds for dismissal in The Netherlands (cantonal court)

 - Termination of employment by mutual consent (settlement agreement and termination agreement)

 - Summary dismissal for an urgent cause: instant dismissal

 - Call our Dutch lawyers in Amsterdam for dismissal, termination and all your employment law needs